hardwarewise/SIN-core/docs/wallet_upgrade.md

 Replace the `sin-qt app` file in the compressed file you downloaded with the `sin-qt app` file you are currently using.

-# SINOVATE InfinityNode Update And Sync Guide
+# VPS Infinity Node Update And Sync Guide

 **If running Infinity Node, stop it.**
 ``sudo systemctl stop sinovate.service``